ubports/docs.ubports.com/porting/Configuring.rst

 .. _Backports:

 Backporting has been greatly fascilitated by the `Linux Backports Project <https://backports.wiki.kernel.org/index.php/Main_Page>`_ which has existed for some time.
-This project is aimed at mainline Linux kernels.
-Consequently, the tools (scripts) therein are not specifically tailored to Ubuntu Touch, and they will therefore abort at some point during the process.
+This project is aimed at mainline Linux kernels and the tools (scripts) therein are not specifically tailored to Ubuntu Touch.
+They will consequently abort at some point during the process.
 However, they are the best option available, and can provide significant help all the same.
 The method below is based on the use of a version of these scripts which has been specially prepared by Canonical.

 Bluetooth backporting steps
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^